 What is the difference between an input and output device?

-For example, as you can see in the image, a keyboard sends electrical signals (input).
-Those signals are then interpreted by your computer, and then displayed on a monitor as text (output).
-Then in the lower half, you can see a computer sending data to a printer that will be reproduced on a piece of paper (output).
+For example, as you can see in the top half of the image, a keyboard sends electrical signals, which are received by the computer (input).
+Those signals are then interpreted by the computer and displayed on the monitor as text (output).
+In the lower half of the image, the computer sends data to a printer, which will print the data onto a piece of paper (output).